 Gender discrimination always matters.
 It should matter even more to the new green economy.
 Justice aside, barriers against half the workforce limit your talent pool.
 For a sector where “business as usual” guarantees failure we need to ensure the fairest selection processes from the widest possible pool as new jobs are created every day.
 But today’s energy sector has a bigger role to play.
-Energy is now arguably the 21st century’s “sector of sectors”, given the existential importance of the transition and the unequalled investment and innovation taking place right here.
+Energy is now arguably the 21st century’s “sector of sectors”, given the existential importance of the transition and the rising policy focus and innovation taking place right here.
 As such, it is uniquely placed to set an example for all other sectors, across whole economies, across the world.
 Katy Briggs at DNV-GL looks at the numbers and trends, and explains why gender equality is not just fair but makes for good business.
 There’s a long way to go.
 She quotes figures that show that the non-fossil power sector has less diversity than fossil fuel production in the U.S., with women accounting for just 13% of the workforce.
 She ends by asking what you can do in your workplace.

 New Green economy, old gender bias